5 Benefits of Embedded Integration Platforms for SaaS Products

 How to pick the best embedded integration platform

 The embedded integration platform market sector is relatively young, with the first products in this space coming out about ten years ago.
 However, the market has taken off in the last few years, piggybacking on the global explosion in SaaS products.
-Here's a list of popular embedded integration platforms based on real user review data collected by G2.com.
+Here's a comparison of some of the top embedded integration platforms.
+And here's a list of popular embedded integration platforms based on real user review data collected by G2.

 • Is the platform built for your use case?